-  Next up we have the Blue Snowball iCE, named that way because well, it resembles a snowball.
-Jokes aside, this is surely the best condenser mic under 50$ we have on this list.
+Next up: the Blue Snowball iCE, named that way because, well, it resembles a snowball.
+Jokes aside, this is surely one of the best condenser mics under 50$ I have on this list.

 Who is it best for?

-With no software needed and the fact that you just plug it in your PC, Laptop or MacOS, we would say that this mic is for anyone who wants a decent mic which not only looks good in any setup but also makes the streaming experience more enjoyable for both the streamer and the viewers.
+With no software needed and the fact that you just plug it into your PC, Laptop or MacOS, I would say that this mic is for anyone who wants a decent mic that not only looks good in any setup but also makes the streaming experience more enjoyable for both the streamer and the viewers.